The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

-for all $0\leq j < \#t$, that is the \emph{Lukasiewicz path} of $t$. $ \square$ \end{definition} In probability, Lukasiewicz paths originate from queuing systems theory to study the waiting line of a single server subject to the Last-In-First-Out policy and they have been used by Le Gall \& Le Jan \cite{lejan_legall} to define Lévy trees.
-In the following lemma, we recall that Lukasiewicz paths are adapted processes that completely encode finite trees and that are particularly well-suited to study Galton-Watson trees (see e.g.~Le Gall \cite[Proposition 1.1]{legall_trees} and \cite[Corollary 1.6]{legall_trees} for more details). \begin{proposition} Let $t\in \mathbb T$ be finite.
-Let $\tau$ be a $\GW(\mu)$-tree where $\mu$ is non-trivial and critical.
+for all $0\leq j < \#t$.
+The process $W(t)$ is called the \emph{Lukasiewicz path} of $t$. \end{definition} In probability, Lukasiewicz paths originate from queuing systems theory to study the waiting line of a single server subject to the Last-In-First-Out policy and they have been used by Le Gall \& Le Jan~\cite{lejan_legall} to define Lévy trees.
+In the following lemma, we recall that Lukasiewicz paths are adapted processes that completely encode finite trees and that are particularly well-suited to study Galton--Watson trees (see e.g.~Le Gall~\cite[Proposition 1.1]{legall_trees} and \cite[Corollary 1.6]{legall_trees} for more details). \begin{proposition} Let $t\in \mathbb T$ be finite.
+Let $\tau$ be a $\GW(\mu)$-tree where $\mu$ is critical and non-trivial.
 Then the following holds true.